Happening-Community/requests-and-offers/documentation/specifications.md

 ##### 4.2.2.2 Links

 - **AllOrganizations**: A link to the `organizations` anchor.
-- **OrganizationAdministrators**: A link from the organization's to a person.
+- **OrganizationAdministrators**: A link from the organization's to a user.
 It is an index of all the administrators of the organization.
-- **OrganizationMembers**: A link from the organization's to a person.
+- **OrganizationMembers**: A link from the organization's to a user.
 It is an index of all the members of the organization.
 - **OrganizationProjects**: A link from the organization's to a project.
 It is an index of all the projects under the organization.
 - **OrganizationCategories**: A link from the organization's to a category.
 It is an index of all the categories under the organization.
 - **OrganizationRequests**: A link from the organization's to a request.
 It is an index of all the requests made by the organization.